 The Student Consultation Panel is made up of students across the University who have volunteered to become Student Experience Consultants.
 These students are sent a range of opportunities to provide feedback on university projects.
 These vary from surveys, focus groups to workshops and user testing.
 The Student Consultation Panel has played an important part in supporting changes to areas such as assessment, library, accommodation and induction.

 Providing feedback on your academic experience is important to ensure that the University can continually make improvements to the student experience and provisions.

 - Programme Surveys - These surveys run annually and give you the opportunity to give your views on the programme you are studying.
 You are also encouraged to give ongoing feedback throughout the year to your programme leader and student reps.

 - Module Feedback - Your programme team and module leaders will also provide you with mechanisms to feedback on modules.
 This can vary across programmes and may take the form of short surveys, focus groups, drop-ins of more informal in-class sessions.
 Students now have the opportunity to provide anonymous feedback on their modules.

 Your feedback helps shape your university.
 Each year, you will have the opportunity to feedback on your student experience via national and university led student surveys, providing us with vital information needed to keep improving your courses and services.

 - National Student Survey – Final year undergraduates

 - Programme Survey – Usually first- and second-year undergraduates.

 Help and advice

-- Student Reps – If you are not sure who your student rep is for your programme you can find out on your MyUWE Portal or Blackboard.
+- Student Reps – you can find out who the Student Rep is for your programme in MYUWE or Blackboard.